My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

 - If you want to add some extra flavor, add 2 teaspoons of fresh minced garlic or garlic powder.

-Do I have to use Vidalia onions?
+Do I have to use Vidalia onions in a baked onion dip?

 Ideally, Vidalia onions are my go-to.
 However, they don’t come into season until late spring so just get a white onion and you’ll be just fine.
 Or if you have a yellow onion, saute it a little bit before adding it to the dish.
 This will make it more of a caramelized onion dip.